 Rome to Florence, by train.
-You will be hard-pressed to find any two cities that offer more to visitors.
-Your Eurail pass allows you to make the most of their relative proximity.
+You’ll be hard-pressed to find two cities that offer more to visitors.
+Your Eurail Pass allows you to make the most of their relative proximity.

 Have a late breakfast in Rome’s upscale Monti neighborhood and the Frecciarossa high-speed train will get you to Florence by lunch.
 Or, for a scenic meander through the mountain towns of Tuscany, choose regional trains.

 How to get from Rome to Florence by high-speed train

 Each hour, from 6:25 a.m., between two and four high-speed trains depart from Roma Termini station.
 The train arrives in Florence at Firenze Santa Maria Novella station in approximately 90 minutes.
 The trains are quiet and clean.
 Your only outlay is a €10 reservation fee.

 How to get from Rome to Florence by regional train

 The regional trains from Rome to Florence cost nothing and give you the option of stopping off at a number of stunning cities along the way (see below).
 The trains generally depart from the platforms at the east side of the station.
 They’re at the opposite end of the left luggage office (below the tracks near platform 24).
 If you’re on a tight schedule, be sure to leave plenty of time for error.

 There are two main stations in Rome, Roma Termini and Tiburtina, but the more central Termini will more likely be your point of departure.
 The station’s central location means that you can reach Termini with a 20-minute walk down Via Cavour from the Colosseum.
 Both of Rome’s metro lines converge at Termini, and a train connects Fiumicino airport to the station every 30 minutes.

 Arriving at Florence train station